"The Unhappiness Of The Seller Does Not Mean That There Is No Market."

 With regard to credit conditions, the U.S. financial system continues to pursue a strategy of "extend and pretend."
 A year ago, the Financial Accounting Standards Board (FASB) suspended rule 157, which had previously required banks to mark their assets to market value when preparing balance sheet reports.
 The basic argument was that fair values were not appropriate because there was "no market" for troubled assets.
 Certainly, the FASB could have implemented something at least modestly reasonable, such as 2-year or 3-year averaging, but instead, they changed the rules to allow "substantial discretion" in the valuation of bank assets in their financial reports.

+To a large degree, the idea that there was "no market" for troubled assets was false even at the time.
 Last year, Dean Baker of the well-regarded Center for Economic Policy Research (CEPR) testified before Congress, observing "There has been considerable confusion about the nature of the troubled assets held by the banks.
 While banks do hold some amount of mortgage-backed securities, these securities are in fact a relatively small portion of their troubled assets.
 The troubled assets on the banks' books are overwhelmingly mortgages, both first and second or other junior

 liens, not mortgage-backed securities.
 The FDIC has acquired large quantities of mortgages from its takeover of several dozen failed banks over the last year.
 It auctions these assets off on an ongoing basis.
 The results of these auctions are available on the FDIC website.
 Non-performing mortgages typically sell in these auctions at prices in the vicinity of 30 cents on the dollar."